 - 19. The only borrowing is due to self-financing for the Housing Revenue Account (HRA).
 This had not been a significant concern as the 30 year business plan for the HRA demonstrated that the Council would be considerably better off in the long term.
-However, the requirement to reduce rents and to contribute to the funding for the introduction of right to buy for housing association tenants mean the HRA business plan will need to be re-examined in 2016/17. - 20.
+However, the requirement to reduce rents and to contribute to the funding for the introduction of right to buy for housing association tenants mean the HRA business plan will need to be re-examined in 2017/18. - 20.
 It is evident from the draft settlement that the future for local authorities is financial self-sufficiency, based on income from local taxation and service generated revenues.
 This Council has already moved a long way in that direction and the loss of Revenue Support Grant is not a major concern.
 The most worrying aspect of the draft settlement is what might happen to New Homes Bonus.
-The consultation on sharpening the incentive sets out a variety of different possibilities and whilst the MTFS is based on prudent assumptions if each aspect of the consultation followed a worst case then an additional £1m of income could be lost very quickly. - 21.
+The reductions in the draft settlement were substantially larger than had been anticipated in the MTFS.
+It is now predicted that our income from NHB will reduce the current £2.7m to just £0.2m in 2020/21. - 21.
 Local retention of non-domestic rates has been helpful and has resulted in far higher levels of income to the Council than DCLG had predicted.
-The most significant concern here is still the number of outstanding appeals.
-There remain several hundred appeals outstanding, including one against the largest item on our rating list, and it is difficult to robustly predict what the combined outcomes will be.
+The most significant concern now is the introduction of the new rates list from 2017 and changes to transitional relief and the appeals process.
+All of this change at one time makes it difficult to predict the amount of our income.
+There also remain several hundred appeals outstanding on the current rating list, including one against the largest item on our rating list, and it is difficult to robustly predict what the combined outcomes will be.
 It is also difficult to predict the outcome from pooling and whilst this reduces the levy the Council pays there is additional risk in how other members of the pool perform.